itplr-kosit/xml-mutate/doc/spec.md

         schema-valid schematron-invalid="bt-br-03" ?>
 ```

-All keys are interpreted case-insensitive.
-Each value must be surrounded by quotes `"`.
+All item keys are interpreted case-insensitive.
+Each item value must be surrounded by quotes `"`.
 Sometimes `value` is optional.

 #### Mutations

 One and only one `mutator` key(word) is mandatory where value is the name of the mutator to be applied e.g. `mutator="empty"`.

-There might be additonal key=value pairs configuring the behaviour of the mutator.
+There might be additonal key=value items configuring the behaviour of the mutator.

 #### Testing

 Each mutation (i.e. mutated document) is validated against XML Schema and Schematron if run in default mutate and test mode.

-`schema-valid` and `schema-invalid` declare expectations about the outcome of an XML Schema validation.
+`schema-valid` and `schema-invalid` items declare expectations about the outcome of an XML Schema validation.
 If no symbolic name (should be but does not need to be equal to namespace prefix) is given then `schema-valid` and `schema-invalid` are expectations about the default outcome of XML Schema validation.

 `schematron-valid="bt-1,ubl:bt-1"` and `schematron-invalid="xrech:bt-2 ubl:bt-1"` declare expectations about the outcome of Schematron validations.
 The optional value can be a list of schematron rule identifier and optional schematron symbolic name.